-By Tanya Ha @Ha_Tanya, Associate at Science in Public
+By Tanya Ha @Ha_Tanya, Director of Engagement at Science in Public

 Here are some Twitter tips we prepared for the Inspiring Australia community.
 We thought they might be useful for National Science Week.

 And don’t forget to use the hashtags #ScienceWeek or #BrainBreak and follow @Aus_ScienceWeek.